melindwang/melindwang.github.io/index.md

 Melinda Wang

-I am a senior research assistant at the Federal Reserve Board of Governors, and graduated with a bachelors in Economics and Mathematics from the University of Southern California.
+I am a senior research assistant at the Federal Reserve Board of Governors, and graduated with a degree in Economics and Mathematics and Phi Beta Kappa from the University of Southern California.

 My research is centered on (i). how to house low-income households, (ii). how policies might enable low-income economic mobility, and (iii). mortgage markets.
 My fields of study are urban economics, real estate, and public finance.